Hacked Sony, Bob Dylan Twitter accounts falsely claim Britney Spears’ death

 Although the unprofessional composition of both tweets should have given it away, some were initially fooled by the ruse and began posting tributes.

-"RIP @britneyspears #RIPBritney 1981-2016," read one quickly deleted tweet, while "Britney spears is dead by accident!
-We will tell you more soon #RIPBritney."
+"RIP @britneyspears #RIPBritney 1981-2016," read one quickly deleted tweet on the Sony Music account, while "Britney spears is dead by accident!
+We will tell you more soon #RIPBritney" was added thereafter.

 Presumably believing they needed a celebrity account to corroborate the story, the hackers chose the official account of one Bob Dylan’s website.